What's one of the first things you do in the morning?

-When targeting people who have never heard of your brand before, you need to leverage social proof or else your audience will simply ignore you from failing to trust your message.
+You need to leverage social proof.
+Or else, your audience will simply ignore you for failing to trust your message.

-User numbers and client logos are some of the most effective forms of social proof you can include in your Facebook Ads.
+User numbers and client logos are some of the most effective forms of social proof you can include in your Facebook ad.

 9. Always Be A/B Split Testing

-A solid place to start is with three images and three copies, creating a total of nine possible ad variations to test against each another until you zero in on the most optimal image/copy combo.
+A solid place to start is with three images and three copies.
+This creates nine possible ad variations to test against each other.
+Test the variations until you zero in on the most optimal image/copy combo.